Routine use cases

 Orena routine generator; Orena 5-minute routine guide

-The reader wants practical context about "How to build a gentle neck-aware practice face yoga routine" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.
+The reader wants practical context about "Routine steps: neck aware practice" before choosing whether an Orena guide, routine tool, or app workflow is the right next step.

 Soft next step